OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 ### Persona: Release deployer

-- Actually deploys the release to the environment(s)

 Now the release has been accepted it can be deployed to the environments in the `Prod Space`.
-For all intents and purposes this would work just like the release was created in the `Prod Space`: all the same rules would apply for promoting this release including:
+For all intents and purposes this would work just like the release was created in the `Prod Space`: all the same rules would apply for deploying this release including:

-- Project permissions: teams could be restricted to **Remote Projects** just like normal projects - after all, they are just normal projects but owned by another space, and namespaced just like **Remote Environments**
+- Project permissions: teams could be restricted to **Remote Projects** just like normal projects - after all, they are just normal projects but owned by another space, and namespaced in the same way **Remote Environments** will be namespaced
-- Environment permissions: teams could be granted permissions to environments in the `Prod Space` just like normal
+- Environment permissions: teams in the `Prod Space` could be granted appropriate permissions to environments in the `Prod Space`, just like normal
-- Lifecycle progression: the release should be deployed to a `Staging` environment before being deployed to the `Production` environment
+- Lifecycle progression: Octopus will ensure each release progresses through the appropriate lifecycle, just like normal

 #### Lifecycles

-We talked earlier about lifecycles, but it's worth mentioning again: Lifecycles will be self-contained within a Space.
+Lifecycles will be self-contained within a Space.
 This gives the teams in each space the ability to manage their own environments and lifecycles how they see fit.
-For example, you might decide to introduce a `Staging` environment into the `Prod Space` as a pre-requisite to deploy a release into `Production` - just like a normal lifecycle.
-And it would be nice if the decision to introduce `Staging` had minimal impact (if any) on the `DevTest Space`.
+For example, a member of the `Prod Space` might decide to introduce a `Staging` environment as a pre-requisite to deploy a release into `Production`.
+The decision to introduce `Staging` should have minimal impact (if any) on the `DevTest Space`.

 ## Persona: Project manager